Mallioch/a-personal-greek-reader/README.md

 I built this to solve two of my problems.
 First, I wanted a reader that could be used with two separate typeface sizes.
 I generally do my Greek reading in one of two modes, in a chair (small text is okay) or on a treadmill (big text is necessary).
 Second, I wanted to build this reader so that later on, if I want to mine these files for data, I can get to the data easily (so it can't be in an annoying to parse format, like Microsoft Word).
 My solution was to use LaTeX and generate a version for normal reading and one for the treadmill off the same source.

-The output isn't perfect (for the treadmill version you'll notice the page number is cut off at the bottom) but it has been working great for me for a number of weeks now.
+I'm still tweaking the LaTeX to improve the output but it has been working great for me for a number of weeks now.

 ##Dependencies